 - Signed Copy of 2017 Federal Form 1040, 1040A, or 1040EZ

 - Copy of all 2017 W2 Forms for the unemployed individual

 - Copy of RI driver’s license or state ID

 - Payment of required fees not covered by the waiver

-NOTE: Required documentation should be received by the Bursar’s Office no later than February 2, 2018.
+NOTE: Required documentation should be received by the Bursar’s Office no later than May 25th for Session I and July 6th for Session II.
 Tuition waiver requests will not be processed if forms are incomplete or documentation is missing.

 *Registration prior to this date will not be eligible for the tuition waiver.

 Certain classes are not eligible for the tuition waiver (i.e. student teaching, applied music, clinical nursing & independent study).